 Julia Nanos is a labour and employment lawyer at Hicks Morley Hamilton Stewart Storie LLP in Toronto.
 Her practice includes human rights, wrongful dismissal litigation, collective bargaining and labour relations.
 Prior to joining Hicks Morley, Julia worked at the International Labour Organization in Geneva, Switzerland, where she focused on the issue of discrimination in employment, particularly HIV/AIDS discrimination in developing countries.
 She holds a law degree from the University of Western Ontario, where she volunteered at the London Family Law Courthouse, assisting unrepresented litigants in family law disputes.
 She also holds a B.A. in Law and Society from York University, with a focus on human rights and social justice issues facing marginalized communities.
 Julia is honoured to sit on the Board of Directors of Ernestine’s, and to contribute to the important work it is doing to support women and children fleeing violence.

-Jessica Rayne – Board Member & Chair, Ernestine Affair Committee
+Samantha Ash – Board Member & Ernestine Affair Committee